How to count / sum strikethrough cells in Excel?

 End Function

-Sum exclude strikethrough cells in Excel
+Sum exclude strikethrough cells with in Excel

-2. Click Insert > Module, and paste the following code in the Module Window.
+2. Click Insert > Module to add a module, and paste the code below into that module window.

 VBA code: Sum exclude strikethrough cells